 In this instance, Microsoft was able to detect the exploit early on and subsequently release a patch.

 Another form of malware also wreaked havoc in Australia late last month.
 Emotet is a malicious email campaign that has spread itself across multiple sectors of the Australian economy.
-The email generally contains a malicious word document or link that, once downloaded, installs the Emotet malware.
+The email generally contains a malicious word document or link that, once downloaded, installs the Emotet malware on infected machines.
 It attempts to spread itself within a network using a brute-force attack.
 Emotet will also ransack your contact list and then send emails impersonating you to your colleagues, friends, and family in hope that they too, will open the malicious document.

 Cybercrime: Quick Stats